ippo615/miss-db/NOTES.md

      - edit
    - logout (or exit)

+ 3. Make views for each route
+  - each view can bemade of components
+  - each should set the page title when mouned

 To get emoji flag from country code: function getFlagEmoji(countryCode) {
   const codePoints = countryCode